Proof Of Funds: What Is A POF Letter In Real Estate?

 - If you’re buying a home in cash, you will need to prove that you have the funds to do so.

-- You might need POF to mortgage a house if your lender requires seeing how much money you have to cover the remainder of the cost of the home.
+- You might need POF to mortgage a house if your lender needs to see that you have enough money to cover the remainder of the cost of the home.

 - If you are making a down payment in cash, you’ll be asked to prove that you have the funds and that they’re not a loan.